+Lightning crotch is a catch-all phrase for a sudden, sharp, stabbing pain that occurs in the pelvis, rectum, or vulva.
 Many mamas experience the painful sensation of lightning crotch in their nether regions without knowing that it has an official name.

 Common causes of lightning crotch include:

 The ligaments that support your pelvis and uterus stretch to accommodate baby during pregnancy.
 Some women produce more of the hormones relaxin and progesterone than others, causing even more stretching and loosening of the ligaments.
-When these round ligaments stretch too far or too quickly, it can cause the lightning crotch pain. (source)
+When these round ligaments stretch too far or too quickly, it can cause the lightning crotch pain.

 Most of us are lacking in this essential mineral, but our stores become even more depleted when they’re trying to keep up with two people’s needs.
 Magnesium is vital for many of the body’s functions, but it is especially helpful for proper nerve function.
-A deficiency only compounds the sharp nerve pains caused by lightning crotch, and can cause muscle cramps and sciatica. (source)
+A magnesium deficiency only compounds the sharp nerve pains caused by lightning crotch, and can cause muscle cramps and sciatica.

 You’re probably well aware of unsightly varicose veins in the legs, but during pregnancy you can also get varicosities in the vaginal area.
 This can cause tingly pelvic pain from blood pooling in the lower extremities, similar to the zinging feeling of lightning crotch.